10 Best Vacuum Cleaners for Hardwood Floors in 2021

 That is another reason I took the time to create this buyer’s guide.
-Quality, affordability, ease of use and efficiency at the task should all be considered and will help you buy the right hardwood vacuum for your floors.
+Quality, affordability, ease of use, and efficiency at the task should all be considered and help you buy the right hardwood vacuum for your floors.

 2. Does it get the job done?

 If the model fails to get the dirt, dust, and debris off the floor, there is no reason to look at any other features it might offer.
 Watch for the model on the vacuums reviewed.

 Often they will have various models, and some may perform better or worse than the one reviewed.